Road Rage Accidents in NC: Laws, Claims & Coverage

 Criminal Charges the Aggressive Driver May Face

-When road rage causes an accident in NC, the at-fault driver may face criminal prosecution in addition to civil liability:
+When road rage causes an accident in NC, the at-fault driver may face criminal prosecution in addition to civil liability.
+The criminal exposure depends on how the conduct is classified:

-• Assault with a deadly weapon -- a vehicle used to intentionally harm or threaten another person qualifies as a deadly weapon under NC law.
+- Assault with a deadly weapon (§ 14-32) -- a vehicle used to intentionally harm or threaten another person qualifies as a deadly weapon.
 This is a Class E felony.

-• Assault with a deadly weapon inflicting serious injury -- if you were seriously injured, the charge is elevated.
-This is a Class E felony carrying significant prison time.
+- Assault with a deadly weapon inflicting serious injury -- if you were seriously injured, the charge is elevated, also a Class E felony carrying significant prison time.

-• Reckless driving -- N.C.
-Gen. Stat.
-20-140 prohibits driving carelessly and heedlessly in willful or wanton disregard of the rights and safety of others
+- Reckless driving (§ 20-140) -- prohibits driving carelessly and heedlessly in willful or wanton disregard of the rights and safety of others.

 Your Civil Claim After a Road Rage Accident